-2For the purposes of this report, the following categories for race and ethnicities are used: White, Black, Indigenous, Asian, Pacific Islander, and Latiné.
+&lt;sup>2For the purposes of this report, the following categories for race and ethnicities are used: White, Black, Indigenous, Asian, Pacific Islander, and Latiné.
 When a study or reference cited within this consensus report refers to a racial/ethnic group, the report remains faithful to the language used in the original reference.

-3 For the purposes of this report, Black, Indigenous, and people of color (BIPOC) includes Black, Indigenous, Asian, Pacific Islander, and Latiné individuals.
+&lt;sup>3For the purposes of this report, Black, Indigenous, and people of color (BIPOC) includes Black, Indigenous, Asian, Pacific Islander, and Latiné individuals.